 is the Holocene stratigraphy of the Colorado River?

-Can OSL be used to date rock art and other archaeological features?
+Can OSL be used to date rock falls and rock art?

 Pederson et al., 2013, Lithosphere, Incision and faulting along Green River